 A note on excursions

 As before on the outward trip, these are all optional.
 If you wish, you can remain on the train during these stops.
-Prices are as follows:
+Prices (correct as of January 2020) are as follows:

 Divriği taxi from train station to Ulu Camii: 10 lira per person

 Divriği taxi from town centre to train station: 10 lira per person

 Sivas excursion, return coach trip from Bostankaya station to Sivas city centre: 30 lira per person

 If you’re travelling in winter – and for sheer scenic drama, we recommend that you do – pack good boots and lots of warm clothes.
 Obvious, really, but it’s fundamental.
 Layer up to stay toasty.
 If you’re a bloke, get yourself some warm long johns.
 Buy the right pair and they will definitely enhance your sex appeal.
 Or not…